xinghehaohan/NextPostgresSaaS/README.md

 # Next.js SaaS with Shadcn Postgres Project

+ Building a stock analysis platform inspired by Morningstar, focusing specifically on providing investment insights for individual stocks, analysts, and user ratings.
+The product will have features for viewing detailed analysis, browsing stocks by sector, and getting actionable insights in an easy-to-navigate interface.

 This is a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.

 ## Features